AxFoundation/strax/docs/source/chunking.md

 Strax can process data at 50-100 raw-MB /sec single core, which is not enough for live online processing at high DAQ rates.
 We must thus parallelize at least some of the signal processing.

 This might be impossible.
-For example, we cannot assigning event numbers  (0, 1, 2, ...) in parallel if we want unique numbers that increment without gaps.
+For example, we cannot assign event numbers  (0, 1, 2, ...) in parallel if we want unique numbers that increment without gaps.
 We also cannot save to a single file in parallel.

 ### Implementation